 In the cytoplasm of normal skeletal muscle, there is a protein called dystrophin that connects the cytoskeleton of a muscle fiber to the surrounding extracellular matrix through the cell membrane.
 Dystrophin plays an important role in cell signaling, muscle cell membrane stabilization, and the transmission of force from the contracting sarcomere to the muscle cell membrane.
 In Duchenne Muscular Dystrophy, dystrophin is absent.
 In Becker Muscular Dystrophy, dystrophin is present but in lower quantity compared to normal muscle cells.

 Duchenne Muscular Dystrophy generally presents between 3 and 6 years of age.
-The condition affects proximal muscles (near the hip and shoulder) first, leading to difficulty in jumping, running, or climbing stairs, and toe walking.
+The condition first affects muscles near the hip and shoulder, leading to difficulty in jumping, running, climbing stairs, and toe walking.